Zielak/cardsGame/docs/readme.md

 # Documentation

 Think of the games here like the real-life games: a pack of 52 cards, sometimes with jokers, or a box of chess pieces and checker board.
 Once you start the game, the number of game elements doesn't change.
-They're always there on the table an dyou don't spontanously create new cards out of thin air.
+They're always there on the table and you don't spontaneously create new cards out of thin air.

 Game elements are called `entities`.
-All entities and all their informations are perserved in the `state`.
+All entities and all their information are preserved in the `state`.
 The information includes: their location, ownership, name, is it face up, etc. Entities are a mixture of `traits`, which enable them to hold such information but also can provide additional functionalities.

 ## Client-server communication